mxlllmr/Delfi-PQ_integration_testing/README.md

 ### Integrating a digital potentiometer to verify the EPS current consumption

+Goal is to verify that the

 #### Additional hardware and setup
 - **DC 3V-5V X9c103S Digital Potentiometer 10K**: The digital potentiometer is integrated into a breakout board in order to allow easy implementation within the units' setup. .... what is a digital potentiometer ..... what is it used for

-Similar to the previous explainations, the Arduino and EPS subsystem and the breakout board need to be connected after both have been connected to the host computer via the USB ports.
-The image below shows the necessary wiring.
+Similar to the previous setups, the Arduino needs to be connected to the breakout board and the EPS subsystem, after both, the EPS and the Arduino have been connected to the host computer via the USB ports.
+The images below show the necessary wiring.

-**Arduino to breakout board**:
+**Arduino to breakout board connections**:
 - 5V pin to VCC
 - GND to GND
 - GND to VL